Calcium Hydroxyapatite (Synthetic / Tribasic Calcium Phosphate)

 Calcium + Phosphorus Combined

-Synthetic calcium hydroxyapatite provides both calcium AND phosphorus in the same crystalline structure as bone mineral.
+Synthetic calcium hydroxyapatite provides both calcium and phosphorus in the same crystalline structure as bone mineral.
 Most calcium supplements lack phosphorus; both are needed for bone matrix synthesis.
 Theoretical physiological advantage.

 Vegetarian/Vegan Compatible